signalfx/signalfx-agent/docs/auto-discovery.md

 # Endpoint Discovery

-The Smart Agent's observers are responsible for discovering service endpoints.
+The observers are responsible for discovering service endpoints.
 For these service endpoints to result in a new monitor instance that is watching that endpoint, you must apply _discovery rules_ to your monitor configuration.
 Every monitor that supports monitoring specific services (i.e. not a static monitor like the `collectd/cpu` monitor) can be configured with a `discoveryRule` config option that specifies a rule using a mini rule language.

 For example, to monitor a Redis instance that has been discovered by a container-based observer, you could use the following configuration: